-- 3.3.5 An emissions reduction CER data verified commitment must include all the following framing elements: - a) Commitment goal the percentage reduction in emissions from the nominated base period - b) Commitment year the year or multi-year averaging period when the participant intends to achieve their commitment goal - c) Base period the year or years (if averaged over multiple years) against which progress is measured.
+- 3.3.5 An emissions reduction CER data verified commitment must include all the following framing elements: - a) Commitment goal the percentage reduction in emissions from the nominated base period. - b) Commitment year the year or multi-year averaging period when the participant intends to achieve their commitment goal. - c) Base period the year or years (if averaged over multiple years) against which progress is measured.
 A participant's base period will be presented with the following information: - i.
-The calculated emissions for the base period - ii.
-Whether base period emissions are calculated on a gross or net basis (i.e., with or without eligible units and certificates) - d) Coverage the scope of emissions covered by the commitment, being: - i.
-Scope 1, or - ii.
-Scope 2, or - iii.
-Both scope 1 and 2. - e) Basis the calculation basis for the emissions reduction, being: - i.
-Gross basis (e.g., absolute reduction from base period emissions), or - ii.
-Net basis (e.g., reduction from base period emissions using eligible units and certificates). - f) Reporting nominating either operational control or equity share of emissions and energy data that relates to the commitment - g) Reporting period nominating either financial year or calendar year emissions and energy data, as relevant to the participant's commitments - h) Scope 2 accounting approach (for commitments with scope 2 coverage) the nominated method for calculating progress towards a commitment, being either the location-based or the market-based method (see section 5) - 3.3.6 Participants with an emissions reduction CER data verified commitment should update their base period emissions if, since their last CERT report, significant changes have occurred to their corporate structure or emissions accounting.
+The calculated emissions for the base period. - ii.
+Whether base period emissions are calculated on a gross or net basis (that is, with or without eligible units and certificates). - d) Coverage the scope of emissions covered by the commitment, being: - i. scope 1 emissions, or - ii. scope 2 emissions, or - iii. both scope 1 and 2. - e) Basis the calculation basis for the emissions reduction, being: - i. gross basis (absolute reduction from base period emissions), or - ii. net basis (reduction from base period emissions including eligible units and certificates). - f) Reporting nominating either operational control or equity share of emissions and energy data that relates to the commitment. - g) Reporting period nominating either financial year or calendar year emissions and energy data, as relevant to the participant's commitments. - h) Scope 2 accounting approach (for commitments with scope 2 coverage) the nominated method for calculating progress towards a commitment, being either the location-based or the market-based method (see section 5). - 3.3.6 Participants with an emissions reduction CER data verified commitment should update their base period emissions if, since their last CERT report, significant changes have occurred to their corporate structure or emissions accounting.
 See section 7.5 for further information.